FIE459 Sustainable Finance

 - can apply theories of sustainable finance on concrete company and portfolio cases.

 - can communicate with specialists in both academia and practice about complex issues on understanding and recognizing sustainability when analyzing and solving financial tasks

 The course will be taught using a combination of regular lectures, guest lectures and with a strong focus on class involvement.
 Alternative learning media may also be applied.

 One group assignment.

-Final exam, comprising a 4 hour written school exam.
+Final exam, comprising a 4 hour written school exam, representing 50% of the total grade.
 The final exam can be answered both in English and in Norwegian.

 The course is taught using Schoenmaker and Schramade: "Principles of Sustainable Finance", Oxford University Press (2019), together with academic and relevant practitioner-oriented articles, cases and videos made available via Canvas.

 Please note: Due to the present corona situation, please expect parts of this course description to be changed before the autumn semester starts.
 Particularly, but not exclusively, this relates to teaching methods, mandatory requirements and assessment.